underarmour/es-rolling-restart/README.md

 * -m - MASTER - The master node to use for coordinating the update.
 * -n - NODE_FILE - A file containing the list of node hostnames one per line.
 * -s - SCRIPT - Script to run on each node to process the update.
+* -d - SHUTDOWN_SCRIPT - Script to run to stop elasticsearch node.
 ```
-# ./rolling-restart.sh -m master1.example.com:9200 -n ./node-list.txt -s ./node-update.sh
+# ./rolling-restart.sh -m master1.example.com:9200 -n ./node-list.txt -s ./node-update.sh -d ./shutdown-script.sh
 ```

 ### NODE_FILE

 The node file is a list of node names (including HTTP port) one per line.
 These should only be nodes that contain data and the node list should not contain the host you're using as the master node.

 NOTE: If you have dedicated master nodes, don't include them in the list.
 This script's primary purpose is to manage shard allocation which isn't necessary when restarting a dedicated master node.

 ```
 node1.example.com:9200